rpire/paxos-algorithm/README.md

 # Paxos Algorithm

 This coding challenge is part of the recruitment process at [Meeteam](https://meeteam.co).
-The task consists on simulating a distributed system and implementing a consensus algorithm (in this case, Paxos) to achieve to ensure all nodes agree on the shared state.
+The task consists on simulating a distributed system and implementing a consensus algorithm (in this case, Paxos) to ensure all nodes agree on the shared state.

 ## Built With